Lincoln's Inn Fields: Artworks and memorials

 On the north side of the square is the Margaret MacDonald Memorial, a bench with bronze figures by Richard Reginald Goulden.
 It commemorates the feminist and social reformer Margaret Ethel MacDonald who lived with her husband Ramsay MacDonald at Lincoln's Inn Fields.
 The memorial is grade II listed.

 Another grade II listed memorial, to Frederick Smith, 2nd Viscount Hambleden, is located in the north-east corner of the gardens.
 The memorial was designed by Edwin Lutyens, and originally had a bust by Arthur George Walker but this was stolen in the 1970s.
-At the south-east entrance of the gardens is a grade II listed drinking fountain commemorating Philip Twells.
+At the south-east entrance of the gardens is a grade II listed memorial drinking fountain commemorating Philip Twells.
 The gothic drinking fountain at the opposite north-west entrance is also grade II listed, along with two bespoke Victorian lamp posts moved from Battersea Park in 2009.

 The Royal Canadian Air Force headquarters in Britain during World War II was located at 20-23 Lincoln's Inn Fields.
 A memorial was unveiled and a Canadian maple tree planted nearby in 1998 by the Prime Minister of Canada Jean Chrétien and the Mayor of Camden.
 This memorial replaced a previous memorial and maple tree that had been planted in 1945 by Holborn Borough Council.
 The 1998 ceremony included a flyover by Tornado Jets.
 A bomb shelter constructed in 1940 and used by the RCAF and other residents remains under the fields even though surface markings have been removed.

 There is a 1977 bust of John Hunter by Nigel Boonham in the south-west of the gardens, commissioned by the Royal College of Surgeons of England.
 Camdonian, a 1980 abstract steel sculpture by Barry Flanagan, is located at the north-east entrance of the square.